diegomacario/Super-Sunshine/README.md

  - *__rotate__* rotates a geometric primitive counterclockwise by *__angle__* degrees about the vector defined by *__x__*, *__y__* and *__z__*.
  - *__scale__* scales a geometric primitive by *__x__*, *__y__* and *__z__* units along the X, Y and Z axes, respectively.

 Just as in OpenGL, these transformations right multiply the model-view matrix.
-This means that *__the last transformation specified is the first one to be applied__*.
+This means that the last transformation specified is the first one to be applied.
 For example, if you wanted to:

 - Create a sphere of radius 1.5 centered at the origin.
 - Scale it by a factor of 2.